ONSdigital/sdg_data_updates/ODA/README.md

 ## Instructions
 For the UK data team, all files and folders mentioned below are in Jemalex > sdg_data_updates

-**IF YOU ARE RUNNING 1-a-1, OR 15-a-1b/15-b-1b USE A NON-ONS INTERNET NETWORK** as the OECD APIs won't work on the ONS network.
 1. Download and save the ODA, Deflators, and Exchange rates data in 'Input' in the ODA folder (if the Input folder doesn't exist, make it).
 See [Data sources](#data-sources) for more information.
 2. Open the `sdg_data_updates.Rproj` from inside RStudio.
 3. If it exists, open the `config.R` file in ODA (you can do this in the 'Files' panel in RStudio (usually a tab in the bottom right panel).